qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 Query Builder
 -------------

-The :guilabel:`Query Builder` dialog is accessible through the eponym button at the bottom of the :guilabel:`Source` tab in the Layer Properties dialog, under the :guilabel:`Provider feature filter` group.
+The Query Builder dialog is accessible through the :guilabel:`Query Builder` button at the bottom of the :guilabel:`Source` tab in the Layer Properties dialog, under the :guilabel:`Provider feature filter` group.